min2ha/ukwa-site/content/target/70957/index.en.md

   "subject": "Brexit"
 }

-# Department for Environment, Food & Rural Affairs: New pilot scheme to bring 2,500 seasonal workers to UK farms

 A nationwide pilot to bring migrant workers to UK farms was announced by the Home Secretary and Environment Secretary on Thursday 6 September 2018 in response to farmers' concerns